 As doctors we are ethically obliged only to offer you a brace if it is likely to be successful, age and 'musculoskeletal maturity' are two important factors.
 The bracing clinic offers a unique aspect to your treatment, that of 'mobilization or manipulation', a form of physical therapy that concentrates on the source of the pectus deformity, the flexible costal cartilages to gently correct the deformity.
 This technique significant improves on the success rates as well as reducing the length needed to wear the brace when compared to other brace reports.

-Following the manipulation. a sleek, lightweight brace is fitted applying pressure to the ribcage holding the breastbone in a normal position and over time allowing the ribcage to 'remodel' for a permanent result.
+Following the manipulation, a sleek, lightweight brace is fitted applying pressure to the ribcage holding the breastbone in a normal position and over time allowing the ribcage to 'remodel' for a permanent result.
 The brace is customized to fit each person for maximum comfort and effectiveness.
 The brace allows unrestricted arm motion and can even be worn during physical activities (except for some contact sports).
-For the brace to be effective it must be worn virtually everyday for 3 months along with daily exercises which will be instructed by your consultant.
-At around 6 weeks the brace and results are checked and re-adjusted according to the patients needs.
+For the brace to be effective it must be worn virtually everyday for the first 8 weeks along with daily exercises which will be instructed by your consultant.
+At around 12 weeks the brace and results are checked and re-adjusted according to the patients needs.
 At 3 months following our individually prescribed program the brace will be worn less and less frequently for typically a further 3 to 6 months depending on severity.
 A second rib brace is not needed with this bracing program though a soft flexible rib strap may be.

 The pectus bracing program lasts around 8 to 12 months, and we recommend that we see you 2 to 3 times after the first consultation to assess progress, adjust the brace fitting and give advice around reducing the amount of time the brace is worn.
 Patients, depending on their needs as part of our follow-up pectus program will also go through a customized exercise and physical therapy assessment, evaluation and training program.